freshbooks/freshbooks-nodejs-sdk/README.md

 console.log(`${pages.size} total invoices`)
 ```

+##### Dates and Times

+For historical reasons, some resources in the FreshBooks API (mostly accounting-releated) return date/times in "US/Eastern" timezone.
+Some effort is taken to convert these in the models to return `Date` objects normalized to UTC.

 ### `@freshbooks/app`

 The FreshBooks SDK provides a pre-configured `ExpressJS` app.
 This app provides OAuth2 authentication flow, a `PassportJS` middleware for authenticating requests, and session middleware to retrieve tokens for a session.